yaya2devops/cloudblog/cld60d1q4000109lb5guth3qc.md

 Concurrency support built into Go makes it simple for developers to create highly performant and efficient systems, which is essential in the DevOps world where speed and reliability are critical.

-In this article, I'll walk you through my troubleshooting process for installing Go lang and then running your first project!
+In this article, I'll walk you through my troubleshooting process for installing Go lang and then running your first project.

 Installation